jasilva1/Binomial-Options-Pricing-Model/README.md

 # Binomial-Options-Pricing-Model

 I've uploaded code for both the one-step core model and the multi-step model.
 The one-step model was simply a starting point and helped me understand exactly what was going on within the model.
 The multi-step model builds upon the foundational principles of the one-step model and extends it to a more complex and realistic scenario.
 The multi-step model allows for a more detailed simulation of option price evolution over time, providing a closer approximation to real-world option pricing dynamics.
+The model uses the 13-week treasury bill ^IRX to calculate the risk-free rate.
+The risk-free rate change is based on the timeframe, see the "get_risk_free_rate" function and "expiration_map" dictionary for more detail on when and how it changes.

 User Inputs:
 - Stock Ticker Symbol